-Established in 1998, Bargain Books is South Africa’s leading discount book retailer with 80 stores in all 9 provinces.
+Established in 1998, Bargain Books is South Africa’s leading discount book retailer with 79 stores in all 9 provinces.
 Our mission is to provide our customers with quality and innovative products, value for money and excellent service.
-Bargain Books is proud to have won SA Bookseller of the year 2011, 2013, 2014 and 2017.
+Bargain Books is proud to have won SA Bookseller of the year 2011, 2013, 2014, 2017 and 2018.
 We are the leaders in Afrikaans, Children’s and Mass Market fiction in SA.
 We have an extensive product offering, many exclusive to Bargain Books and also publish Afrikaans Children’s Books.

 Our Weekly Top Ten Reads

 Author: Wilbur Smith

 The brand new Courtney Series novel from the legendary Wilbur Smith – the muchanticipated sequel to the global bestseller War Cry.

 In an epic tale of war and passion, two star-crossed lovers must fight for their countries in the hope they may survive the war and find each other amidst the ruins of Europe.